Summer Events in Krakow

 The beautiful city of Krakow is by far the most popular tourist destination in Poland.
 Out of 16 million visitors from abroad that visit Poland each year, 12 million come to visit Krakow and its majestic sights.
-The city flourishes thanks to the attention it gets and in return, each year the city organises a lot of interesting events for both guests and locals.
-There’s so much to do that keeping track of most of the things going on in the city is a real challenge!
+The city flourishes thanks to the attention it gets.
+In return, each year the city organizes many interesting events for both guests and locals.
+There’s so much to do that keeping track of everything going on in the city is a real challenge!

 The tourist season in Krakow starts in April when it gets warmer and the sun smiles upon the arriving guests.
-One of the biggest and most popular events this season is the Night of the Museums, organised since 2004 in the second half of May, when its warm, even at night.
-Krakow has almost a hundred museums and during the evening, you can visit each and every one of them and see their exhibitions.
-The atmosphere is great, but you have to be prepared for thousands of participants interested in history!
-If you’re a people’s person it’s a must go!
+One of the biggest and most popular events of the summer in Krakow is the Night of the Museums.
+This has been an annual event since 2004 and takes place in the second half of May.
+Krakow has almost a hundred museums and during the balmy evening, you can visit each one to see their exhibitions.
+The atmosphere is great, but be warned, you need to be prepared for thousands of other museum buffs!
+If you’re a people’s person it’s a must see.

-While we are on the topic of Polish-Jewish history and culture, there is a great event known worldwide and which attracts tens of thousands of participants.
-It’s the Jewish Culture Festival with its famous “Shalom on Szeroka” live concert, broadcasted live and worldwide.
+While we are on the topic of Polish-Jewish history and culture, there is a great event known worldwide which attracts tens of thousands of participants.
+It’s the Jewish Culture Festival with its famous “Shalom on Szeroka” live concert, broadcast live and worldwide.
 It starts at the end of June and ends in the beginning of July.
-There is so much to do, you have to check it out yourself while you are in Krakow.
+There is so much to do if you’re spending summer in Krakow.

 Images by Mateusz Świercz for Absolute Tours